rasendubi/blog/posts/2015-09-05-haskell-string-types.md

 "hello"
 ```

-But that's really tiresome to type all these conversion functions all over again, especially when number of strings in the code is high.
+But that's really tiresome to type all these conversion functions all over again, especially when the number of strings in the code is high.

 The other possible solution is to enable `OverloadedStrings` language pragma.
 You can place `{-# LANGUAGE OverloadedStrings #-}` in your source code to start.